 Today, the nation is in a difficult place.
 While some struggle for answers and plead for justice and equality, others wonder what they could do to make a difference, if anything.

-In her latest podcast, Cissie Graham Lynch admits it’s not easy navigating how to respond at a time like this.
+On her “Fearless” podcast, Cissie Graham Lynch admits it’s not easy navigating how to respond at a time like this.
 But a response is necessary.

 “Conversations about racism and social justice are important for Christians and all Americans to have right now because we’ve seen pain and outrage,” she explained.
 “There are good people of all races who rightfully want justice and who rightfully want change.”